PHoogestraat/leaflet-challenge/README.md

   * Depth of the earth corresponds to a range of colors form red (high depth) to white (low depth).

-  * Radious of each circle increases with magnitude of earthquake.
+  * Radius of each circle increases with magnitude of earthquake.

-  * A markere idenifies the earthquake with the largest magnitude.
+  * A marker idenifies the earthquake with the largest magnitude.

   * Include popups that provide additional information about the earthquake when a marker is clicked.